gregdferrell/course-fsw-p4-story-time/README.md

 I have chosen to make a catalog of stories.
 The app is named **Story Time**.

-I've used this project to further my learning with the following technologies: Python, Flask, SQL Alchemy, Postgresql.
+I've used this project to further my learning with the following technologies: Python, Flask, Bootstrap, SQL Alchemy, Postgresql.

 # Getting Started
 ### Dependencies